 - Plugged-in NEMA Type 14-50P or hardwired installation

 - 24-foot charging cable with an SAE J1772 connector compatible with any vehicle

 - A rugged watertight NEMA Type 4 enclosure suitable for indoor or outdoor installation

 - Smart charging features that allow you to track energy usage and schedule charging through the Emporia iOS or Android app.

 - Additional smart features that automate charging with excess solar production, managing demand charges and TOU pricing are available to ensure you’re charging when energy costs are lowest.

 2. ChargePoint Home Flex

 Manufactured by Delaware-based Enel-X, JuiceBox is also frequently mentioned as one of the leading EV chargers.
-They offer a 48-amp smart charger that can be hardwired or installed with a NEMA plug.
-It ships with a 25-foot cable and a 3-year warranty.
+They offer a 40-amp smart charger that can be hardwired or installed with a NEMA plug.
+Its hips with a 25-foot cable and a 3-year warranty.
 The JuiceNet app can control charging, scheduling, notifications, and time-of-use plan management.
 Much like the ChargePoint offering, the JuiceBox charger’s premium features are expensive.
-At $699, it’s $50 less than the ChargePoint, which again, can be prohibitive to some drivers.
+At $699 ($17.48 per amp), it’s $50 less than the ChargePoint, which again, can be prohibitive to some drivers.